Explorify at home: Birds

 Please note that adults should supervise practical activities, make sure that children use appropriate materials and tools, and wash hands after handling any food items.

 Take it further:

-- Take part in the RSPB's Big Schools' Birdwatch, Big Garden Watch, and a free Big Schools Winterwatch Live Lesson on the 28th January: find out more on our dedicated blog post here.
+- Take part in the RSPB's Big Schools' Birdwatch and Big Garden Watch in January or February each year: find out more on our dedicated blog post here.

 - Visit STEM Learning, to explore their support for parents and carers with home learning.

 Are you a primary school teacher who has yet to sign up to Explorify?